-Lot 1488: Historic Damascus Falconry Dagger with a Gold
+Lot 1488: Damascus Falconry Dagger with a Golden Hilt

 |Historic Damascus Falconry Dagger with a Golden Hilt and Unique Solid Jade Carved Eagle Head Pommel, Gifted to Prince Adalbert of Prussia, Son of Kaiser Wilhelm II, Last Emperor of Germany and King of Prussia - From His Mother, Her Highness, The Empress|